 Be sure to use Instagram’s shoppable tags or swipe up feature to drive traffic to your eCommerce website.
 You can also reward your most engaged followers with exclusive offers.

-4. Add a dedicated section on your website
+5. Add a dedicated section on your website and store

 On your eCommerce site, add obvious nods to Valentine’s Day to encourage more spending.
 For example, add any gifts or other relevant items as a featured category on your homepage.
 Swap out any header images or site banners for Valentine-themed ones, especially if you’re running a limited-time discount.
 You can quickly and easily design Valentine graphics using free, pre-existing templates in Canva.

 Here’s an example of what Forever 21 did for Valentine’s Day a while back.
 The company made it easy for V-Day shoppers to find what they need by displaying a large banner on its website.

 On the brick and mortar side, Target had a corner of its store dedicated to Valentine’s Day merchandise and deals.
 Check out their creative display below:

 Group your Valentine’s Day products onto one section of your eCommerce site so that it’s easy for customers to click “add to cart” on relevant items.
 Similarly, merchandise your store so that your V-Day items are found in one area, and your customers can easily add multiple items to their basket.

 Need inspiration for your V-Day gift guide?
 Check out this example from Macy’s.
 The retailer’s guide makes it easy for shoppers to zero in on the perfect present.
 It’s well-organized and uses a great design.